Chart Color Schemes

 Point Vernon has shown very soft population growth performance across periods assessed by AreaSearch

-As of November 2025, Point Vernon's population is approximately 5,932.
-This figure represents an increase of 214 people since the 2021 Census, which recorded a population of 5,718.
-The growth is inferred from ABS estimates: the resident population was 5,870 in June 2024 and there were 330 new addresses validated since the Census date.
-This results in a density ratio of 1,223 persons per square kilometer, higher than national averages assessed by AreaSearch.
-Interstate migration contributed about 80.1% to recent population gains.
+Point Vernon's population is approximately 5,886 as of February 2026.
+This figure represents an increase of 168 people since the 2021 Census, which recorded a population of 5,718.
+The growth is inferred from the estimated resident population of 5,869 in June 2024 and an additional 331 validated new addresses since the Census date.
+This results in a population density ratio of 1,213 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Interstate migration contributed approximately 80.1% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for SA2 areas released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are adopted.
-However, these state projections lack age category splits; thus, proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied.
-Future population trends anticipate lower quartile growth for Australia's regional areas.
-By 2041, Point Vernon is expected to grow by 138 persons, reflecting a total increase of 1.3% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+Examining future trends, lower quartile growth is anticipated for Australia's regional areas, with Point Vernon expected to grow by 138 persons to 2041, reflecting a total increase of 2.1% over the 17 years.

 Frequently Asked Questions - Population